 - 1 tbsp unsalted butter

-Stir well.
 Peel and chop the onion and garlic.
 Add both to a large pan with the butter and place it over medium heat.

 Stir all the ingredients well and cover the pan with a lid.
-Cook the hutsepot for about 20 to 25 minutes or until all the vegetables are cooked through.
+Cook the hutsepot for about 20 to 25 minutes or until all the vegetables and potatoes are tender.
 Stir regularly.
 Add extra water if necessary.
-In the meantime bake the sausages in a little oil or butter until golden brown and cooked through.
+In the meantime pan fry the sausages in a little oil or butter until golden brown and cooked through.
 Keep warm.

-The hochepot is ready when the potatoes start to fall apart and turn it into a mushy vegetable stew.
-Then check the seasoning and add extra pepper, salt or mustard to taste.
+Once the potatoes start to fall apart, stir and turn it all into a mushy and chunky vegetable stew.
+Check the seasoning and add extra pepper, salt or mustard to taste.

-Scoop the hutsepot onto plates and top with the sausage.
+Scoop the hutsepot onto deep plates and top with the sausage.
 Serve hot with an extra dollop of mustard if you like.